Freedom and Constraints in the K3 Landscape: Classification and enumeration of vacuum solutions

 Let us first consider the question of primitivity.
 We deal with the case of linear dependencies between the $f$'s in the following subsection \ref{sec:dependencies}.
 We assume in the analysis of this subsection that the vectors $f_a$ are linearly independent, so that the matrix $m$ is negative-definite.
 As we will demonstrate in the next subsection, essentially the same analysis will work in the degenerate case, by working with a linearly independent subset of the $f$'s.

-We know that the lattice $\M$ defined by $m$ admits a unique (up to automorphism) embedding into $\lattice$ (with the usual caveat when $K = 12$).
+We know that the lattice $\M$ defined by $m$ admits a unique (up to automorphism) embedding into $\lattice$ (with the usual caveat that rank $m \neq 11, 12$).
 Thus, for every negative-definite $m$ satisfying the tadpole condition there is at least one string model realizing this intersection matrix.
-In some cases, however, there are other models which realize the same intersection matrix $m$ through a non-primitive embedding of $\M$ into $\lattice$.
+In some cases, however, there are other models that realize the same intersection matrix $m$ through a non-primitive embedding of $\M$ into $\lattice$.
 Thus, to provide a complete classification of models we must understand the range of possible non-primitive embeddings of any lattice.

-An embedding $\M \subset\lattice$ fails to be primitive when there are lattice points in $\lattice$ which lie in the $\R$-linear subspace spanned by $\M$ but not in $\M$ itself.
+An embedding $\M \subset\lattice$ fails to be primitive when there are lattice points in $\lattice$ that lie in the $\R$-linear subspace spanned by $\M$ but not in $\M$ itself.
 In other words, the real plane in $\lat$ that contains the lattice $\M$, also contains other lattice points that are not in $\M$.
 A lattice $\N$ is said to be an {\it overlattice} of a lattice $\M$, if $\M$ is a proper sub-lattice of $\N$ and if both $\M$ and $\N$ have the same dimension.
 When the embedding $\M \hookrightarrow \lat$ is non-primitive, the set of lattice points in $\lattice \cap {\rm span} (\M)$ forms an {\it overlattice} of $\M$, {\em i.e.} a more dense lattice containing $\M$ as a sublattice of equal dimension.
 The lattice spanned by $f' = f/d$ in the case of a non-primitive single stack model discussed above is a simple example of an overlattice.

 For any lattice $\M$, which is generated by $K$ linearly independent vectors $f_a$, we can enumerate all possible embeddings $\M \rightarrow\lattice$ by enumerating all (even) overlattices $\M'\supset\M$.
 By the lattice embedding theorems, there is then a unique (up to automorphism) non-primitive embedding of $\M$ for each allowed $\M'$, associated with a primitive embedding of $\M'$.